 This year I have taught a yoga-for-writing workshop once a month.
 Mostly online due to Covid restrictions, we’ve also had one in person and another coming up.
 I’ve been grateful to be supported in this by Level Six, a yoga studio in Peckham which has the community-based values that were the core of my Fun Palaces work and are what yoga, to me, should be about – less shiny in lycra, more connecting with and for local people.

 The workshops have been an experiment, for me as much as for those in the room/zoom.
 People tell me it works for them – in non-fiction writing as well as fiction, for academic writing and for people who have never written before.
 Each time the offer changes a little and I have made an effort to adjust sequences for attendees with specific physical challenges.

 The yoga flows are intentionally low-key and lead into writing exercises that match the energy we’re awakening in our bodies.
 Just as there is no studying each others’ yoga poses, nor is there any reading out loud – it’s a workshop, a playtime, an allowing.

-If this sounds like something you’d like to try, there are two workshops this July:
+If this sounds like something you’d like to try, there are two workshops in September:

 Online via Level Six on Saturday 18th September, 10-1pm (you’ll have to make your own lovely brunch, sorry): book here.